Therapeutic Yoga Method

 Always consult with your doctor or healthcare provider before implementing any new exercise program.

 This practice incorporates a selection of poses that gently engage and stretch specific joints where tightness is most common.
-This method of yoga uses movements and props to apply pressure to the joints, which increases synovial fluid production for joint lubrication and enhances circulation.
+The Therapeutic Yoga Method uses movements and props to apply pressure to the joints, which increases synovial fluid production for joint lubrication and enhances circulation.
 By focusing on the intricate dynamics of joints and tissues, Therapeutic Yoga aims to alleviate stiffness, reduce inflammation, and promote overall joint health.

 While we do incorporate standing poses, the majority of the practice is done on the floor.
 We generally only make one or two transitions from seated to standing during each class, so you’re not constantly getting up and down off the ground.
 If you're a little slow to get up and down off the floor that is absolutely ok.
 As long as you can get up and down off the ground without assistance, you’ll be just fine.

-In Therapeutic Yoga we do focus on strengthening the muscles, but this is not a sweaty practice that will have you breathing heavily.
+In Therapeutic Yoga we do focus on active muscle engagement to strengthen the muscles, but this is not a sweaty practice that will have you breathing heavily.
 We move slowly and consciously and hold each pose for a significant amount of time.
-The goal is to give the body enough time to be able to adapt so that you can really relax and reap the healing benefits.
+The goal is to give the body enough time to be able to adapt so that you can truly relax and reap the healing benefits.

 Therapeutic Yoga has the amazing ability to modify the nervous system's patterns.
 Given the constant bombardment of stimuli and information in our fast paced society, we are all in need of an outlet that helps us to slow down and regulate our nervous system.